 On March 18, 2018, the Company entered into a Nomination Agreement (as amended on April 23, 2018 and February 8, 2023, the "Nomination Agreement") with Mr. Carl C. Icahn, Mr. Brett Icahn, Mr. Courtney R. Mather, Mr. Andrew Langham, High River Limited Partnership, Hopper Investments LLC, Barberry Corp., Icahn Partners LP, Icahn Partners Master Fund LP, Icahn Enterprises G.P.
-Inc., Icahn Enterprises Holdings L.P., IPH GP LLC, Icahn Capital LP, Icahn Onshore LP, Icahn Offshore LP and Beckton Corp. (collectively, the "Icahn Group").
-Pursuant to the Nomination Agreement, each of Messrs.
-Brett Icahn and Mather (the "Icahn Designees") and Mr. Campbell were appointed to the Board as of March 18, 2018.
+Inc., Icahn Enterprises Holdings L.P., IPH GP LLC, Icahn Capital LP, Icahn Onshore LP, Icahn and Mather (the "Icahn Designees") and Mr. Campbell were appointed to the Board as of March 18, 2018.
 Mr. Campbell was also appointed Chairperson of the Board pursuant to the Nomination Agreement, and the Board was not able to appoint any other Chairperson of the Board without the approval of at least one of the Icahn Designees (so long as at least two Icahn Designees are members of the Board).
 Between March 2018 and May 2023, Mr. Campbell was an independent nominee of Mr. Carl Icahn, and Messrs.
 Mather and Brett Icahn served as the Icahn Designees.